dpo007/HVReplicaReport/README.md

 `SkipSettingsCheck`: A switch that skips checking if VM settings match in replica(s).
 (Less info, but faster report generation)

+`MaxReportAgeInMinutes`: Specifies the maximum age, in minutes, that the report data can be before it is considered outdated.
+If the report data is older than this value, a warning will be displayed in the generated HTML report.

 **Example usage:**

 `.\Get-HVReplicaReport.ps1 -ReportFilePath 'C:\Users\JohnDoe\Documents\ReplicaReport.html'`